nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic:** Pertaining to the therapeutic aspects of nanomedicine, especially in the context of drug delivery.

-### Expanded Definition and Usage\nThe **nano-drug cancer drug complex** represents a significant advancement in the field of cancer treatment, offering the potential for more effective and safer therapy options.
+### Expanded Definition and Usage:
+The **nano-drug cancer drug complex** represents a significant advancement in the field of cancer treatment, offering the potential for more effective and safer therapy options.
 By utilizing nanotechnology to deliver drugs directly to cancerous tissues, these complexes can improve the efficacy of the drugs and minimize harmful side effects commonly associated with chemotherapy.
 The ability to tailor these complexes to the specific characteristics of different tumors also opens up avenues for personalized treatment approaches, which are increasingly recognized as crucial for successful cancer management.